FREQUENTLY ASKED QUESTIONS

 Do you offer anything to eat or drink?

 We have a Concession Stand offering pop, water, candy, and the best popcorn in town.
-There is also a Wine Bar that offers wine, beer, hard cider, regular & decaf coffee, hot chocolate, water, and a variety of hot teas.
+There is also a Wine Bar that offers wine, beer, hard seltzer, regular & decaf coffee, hot chocolate, water, and a variety of hot teas.
 All items can be taken into the theater for you to enjoy during the performance.

 May I record the performance?
 Take pictures?